-Raise the underlift boom to lift the casualty vehicle slightly.
-At the same time make sure that you are not going to damage any components of the casualty vehicle.

-- After securing the casualty vehicle and before making the final lift, check to be sure that the casualty vehicle's parking brake is released, the transmission is in neutral, and the wheels are straight. - It is recommended that the steering wheel of the casualty vehicle be secured by a steering wheel strap for any front or rear tow. - With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
+- Raise the underlift boom to lift the casualty vehicle slightly.
+At the same time make sure that you are not going to damage any components of the casualty vehicle. - 7.
+After securing the casualty vehicle and before making the final lift, check to be sure that the casualty vehicle's parking brake is released, the transmission is in neutral, and the wheels are straight. - 8.
+With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
 All of these movements are hydraulically controlled. - 9.
-Power retract the underlift until the casualty vehicle is as close as possible, for the best weight loading, about three (3) to four (4) feet from the back of the recovery vehicle.
+Power retract the underlift until the casualty vehicle is as close as possible, for the best weight loading and performance, about three (3) to four (4) feet from the back of the recovery vehicle.
 Leave enough room to maneuver around corners without corner binding or causing contact between the recovery and casualty vehicles.

-Be sure that the fly boom is extended at least four (4) in. from the middle boom section to ensure unobstructed crossbar pivoting.
+Be sure that the fly boom is extended at least six (6) in. from the middle boom section to ensure unobstructed crossbar pivoting.